pmaglalang17/Portfolio/README.md

 ## Description:

-This GitHub repository showcases a database project and SQL queries related to managing a music store.
+This project showcases SQL queries related to managing a music store.
 The database includes tables for customers, artists, items (music albums), employees, orders, and order details.
 The project aims to demonstrate proficiency in SQL database management, querying, and manipulation.

 ## SQL Queries

-The repository contains a series of SQL queries that demonstrate various operations and functionalities of the database:
+The project contains a series of SQL queries that demonstrate various operations and functionalities of the database:

 Retrieving customer names and phone numbers sorted by last name and first name.
 Displaying customer names, phone numbers, and fax numbers for customers from specific states.